apache/druid/docs/querying/dart.md

   ## Known issues and limitations

   - If you encounter an issue where Dart can't find a segment, try rerunning your query.
-  - If your data includes HLL Sketches for realtime data, Dart returns a NPE.
+  - If your data includes HLL Sketches for realtime data, Dart returns a `NullPointerException`.
   - When a Dart query fails on a Historical with an error about no workers running for a query, it gets stuck retrying the query.
 If the query doesn't get canceled, it can cause other queries to fail.